-Not sure on whether you should go with blonde or brunette hair?
+Not sure whether you should go with blonde or brunette hair?

-2019 and 2020 were two years with MANY hair color transformations for me.
-I’ve gone from ash blonde with Wella T18 to honey warm blonde to dark brown to light brunette.
+These past two years have involved MANY hair color transformations for me.
+I’ve gone from ash blonde with Wella T18 to honey-warm blonde to dark brown to light brunette.
 I basically switch up my color every month!

-If you aren’t sure what color hair is best for you, check out the photos below.
-My natural hair color is strawberry blonde, but I tend to switch it up…a LOT!
+If you aren’t sure what color hair is best for you, check out the photos below to help you decide whether blonde or brunette hair with blue eyes is better.

 Right now, I’m thinking that going back to my natural hair color is probably the best, and the most flattering look for me.
 But I sure did enjoy changing up my hair color!